Don't Let Him Know

 "Don't Let Him Know" is a song by Canadian rock band Prism, written by Jim Vallance and Bryan Adams.
-It was the first single from the band's fifth studio album, Small Change (1981).
+It was the lead single from the band's fifth studio album, Small Change (1981).
 "Don't Let Him Know" was Prism's biggest US hit, peaking at No. 1 on the Mainstream Rock chart and No. 39 on the Billboard Hot 100.
 It reached No. 49 on the Canadian Singles chart.